elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-treatment-options-for-portal-vein-thrombosis-in-cirrhosis.md

 url: /learn/medicine/questions/what-are-the-treatment-options-for-portal-vein-thrombosis-in-cirrhosis
 score: -1.0
 related_article1:
-    id: 98997
+    id: 98984
     title: >-
-        How is the risk of acute kidney injury managed in cirrhosis patients?
+        How does portal hypertension contribute to the complications of liver disease?
     subject: Medicine
-    url: /learn/medicine/questions/how-is-the-risk-of-acute-kidney-injury-managed-in-cirrhosis-patients
+    url: /learn/medicine/questions/how-does-portal-hypertension-contribute-to-the-complications-of-liver-disease
 related_article2:
-    id: 98994
+    id: 98998
     title: >-
-        What are the challenges in diagnosing spontaneous bacterial peritonitis?
+        What are the common diagnostic tools used to assess portal hypertension?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-challenges-in-diagnosing-spontaneous-bacterial-peritonitis
+    url: /learn/medicine/questions/what-are-the-common-diagnostic-tools-used-to-assess-portal-hypertension
 related_article3:
-    id: 98976
+    id: 98996
     title: >-
-        What are the current best practices for managing ascites in cirrhosis patients?
+        What are the indications for liver transplantation in cirrhosis patients?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-current-best-practices-for-managing-ascites-in-cirrhosis-patients
+    url: /learn/medicine/questions/what-are-the-indications-for-liver-transplantation-in-cirrhosis-patients
 related_article4:
-    id: 98982
+    id: 98992
     title: >-
-        How does clinical judgment play a role in the management of liver disease?
+        What are the potential side effects of treatments for variceal bleeding?
     subject: Medicine
-    url: /learn/medicine/questions/how-does-clinical-judgment-play-a-role-in-the-management-of-liver-disease
+    url: /learn/medicine/questions/what-are-the-potential-side-effects-of-treatments-for-variceal-bleeding
 related_article5:
-    id: 98986
+    id: 98973
     title: >-
-        How can the progression of cirrhosis be slowed or prevented?
+        What are the common symptoms and signs of portal hypertension?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/how-can-the-progression-of-cirrhosis-be-slowed-or-prevented
+    url: /learn/medicine/questions/what-are-the-common-symptoms-and-signs-of-portal-hypertension
 ---

 &nbsp;